terraform-ibm-modules/terraform-ibm-hpcs/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 You can use this module to provision and configure an IBM Cloud Hyper Protect Crypto Services instance.
 There are two ways to use this module:
-* Create Hyper Protect Crypto Service instance and initialize the instance manually.
+* Create Hyper Protect Crypto Services instance and initialize the instance manually.
-* Create and initialize the Hyper Protect Crypto Service instance automatically.
-It supports `recovery crypto unit` approach of initialization.
+* Create and initialize the Hyper Protect Crypto Services instance automatically.
+It supports only `recovery crypto unit` method of initialization.

-## Create Hyper Protect Crypto Service instance
+## Create Hyper Protect Crypto Services instance

 ### Usage